-- a single parameter: process intensity $\lambda = \mu(X) = \sigma^2(X)$ - i.e., the mean count, and its variance, are the intensity - Test for Poisson process: discretize the area, compute $\lambda$ , count the points, compare to Poisson distribution - Q: how fine a discretization?
+- a single parameter: process intensity $\lambda = \mu(X) = \sigma^2(X)$ - ▶ i.e., the mean count, and its variance, are the intensity - Test for Poisson process: discretize the area, compute λ , count the points, compare to Poisson distribution - Also known as quadrat analysis of a point pattern. - Q: how fine a discretization?
 A: about half of the cells should have Poisson expectation 0

-Example of Poisson counts: V-2 rocket strikes
+Example of Poisson counts: V-1 rocket strikes

-• point process: WW2: 1,358 German V-2 rockets aimed at London (UK)
+• point process: WW2: German V-11 rockets aimed at England

-- direct precursor of US Redstone rocket used in early manned space programme - could not be shot down, so all that did not malfunction struck - point pattern: clustered? dispersed? random? - inference about V-2 guidance system: ballistic (set at launch only) or adjusted en-route to target as in Cold War ICBMs? - "once the rockets are up, who cares where they come down? / That's not my department, says Wernher von Braun."

-- Tom Lehrer, Wernher von Braun (1964)

-practical implications for locating industry, population, civil defence, fire brigades . . .
+- the first cruise missile - later in WW2 replaced by the V-2 ballistic missle (direct precursor of US Redstone rocket used in early manned space programm) - "once the rockets are up, who cares where they come down? / That's not my department, says Wernher von Braun."
+Tom Lehrer, Wernher von Braun (1964) - timed to reach their target by running out of fuel - point pattern: clustered? dispersed? random? - inference about V-1 targeting system and objectives - practical implications for siting anti-aircraft guns, protecting industry, population, civil defence, fire brigades ...

-https://titanmissilemuseum.org/

-&lt;sup>1 "Vergeltungswaffe" = "Vengeance Weapon"
+1"Vergeltungswaffe" = "Vengeance Weapon"